luiscruz/luiscruz.github.io/_posts/2021-08-20-measuring-energy.md

 ---
 #### 👉 Note 2:
-**Avoid using the popular [Student's t-test](https://en.wikipedia.org/wiki/Student%27s_t-test) test** for significance testing with energy consumption measurements.
+**Avoid using the popular [Student's t-test](https://en.wikipedia.org/wiki/Student%27s_t-test)** for significance testing with energy consumption measurements.
 It has the underlying assumption that the population variances are equal.
 This is not necessarily assured in our experimental setup.
 The good news is that Welch's t-test does not rely in such assumptions and it has almost the same statistical power.

 ---
 #### 👉 Note 3:
 **You may find some research studies that use non-parametrical tests.** Non-parametrical tests, such as the well-known [Mann–Whitney *U* test](https://en.wikipedia.org/wiki/Mann–Whitney_U_test), can be used without making any assumption about the shape of the distribution.
-Hence, this is commonly used when the collected energy measurements do not yield a Normal distribution.
+Hence, this is commonly used when the collected energy measurements do not yield a normal distribution.
 One of the issues of using a non-parametric test is that it might have a **higher type II error rate** -- i.e., mistakenly accepting the null hypothesis.
 This means that the test is less likely be able to find statistical significance in the difference between two versions of the software.
-But, there is another issue that is more important than that: **why is the data not Normal in the first place?** Probably, **there are a few low-quality energy measurements that should be fixed** in the first place.
+But, there is another issue that is more important than that: **why is the data not normal in the first place?** Probably, **there are a few low-quality energy measurements that should be fixed** in the first place.

 ---